 Adapt Herbal Tincture

-- Take 2-4 ml 3 times daily, more if needed.
+- Take 2-4 ml up to 3 times daily, more if needed.
 One "dropper" full is approximately 1.5-2 ml.
 May take straight into mouth and ingest like a normal liquid.
 The organic vegetable glycerin is there to make it more palatable by making it more sweet.
 For taste, may mix into water, juice, tea, etc.